-In December 2022, Imperial Metals had fulfilled their payment term, as a result earned a 100% interest in the Mount Polley property.
+In December 2022, Imperial Metals fulfilled the payment term and earned a 100% interest in Mount Polley.

 All tenures of Mount Polley were 100% owned by Commander except for one claim, (mineral number 1064105) which was 90% owned by Commander and 10% owned by an arm's length private company.
 Commander retains a "Production Fee" (royalty) on future production equal to \$1.25 per tonne for the material mined from the property and milled in the Mount Polley mineral processing plant.